dtonhofer/prolog_notes/difflists/README.md

 A special case is the empty difference list, which consists of a single fresh term, named alike by the _Open Tip_ and the _Open Fin_ as `F-F = OTip-OFin`.
 Note that `OTip` references what would be the empty list if this were a closed list.
 It is definitely not a "normal _Tip_".

+Markus Triska says:

+> When working with list differences, you may be tempted to pass around each pair as a single argument,
+> for example as compound terms like `Ls0-Ls1` or `Ls0/Ls1`.
+However, this is not advisable, primarily
+> because you will likely run into conflicts with other predicates and DCG expansions, and secondarily
+> because it incurs performance overhead for constructing, decomposing and managing these compound terms.

+I will still use the pair notation here.

 ## Difference List as Queue